 1st Pitch- 80’- 5.7/ Climb the right side of the leaning tower/pillar up a wide easy chimney.
 Cross over from right to left once you are in the alcove/chimney to set up belay below the next pitch.

-2nd Pitch- 100’- 5.9/ This pitch contains the worst rock of the day.
-Even though the wall above is well varnished, it is seldom traveled and gear placements are at a premium.
+2nd Pitch- 100’- 5.9/ Even though the wall above is well varnished, it is seldom traveled and gear placements are at a premium for the less experienced leader.
 I chose to angle into the corner on the left to place a few pieces before moving back right to pull the steep bulge above on large jugs.
 A semi hanging fixed belay is just a few meters above that bulge/roof.

-3rd Pitch- 80’- 5.7+/ Follow the pleasant (much better rock) corner above until it makes sense to traverse out right to the base of a chimney/corner system with a comfortable belay.
+3rd Pitch- 80’- 5.7+/ Follow the pleasant (great rock) corner above until it makes sense to traverse out right to the base of a chimney/corner system with a comfortable belay.

 4th Pitch- 70’- 5.9/ Climb the decent left hand crack up the chossy chimney/corner system.
 Pull through to a treed ledge above and fixed belay on the right wall.

 5th Pitch- 70’- 5.9+/ This is the best pitch on the best rock of the route.
-I considered combining these last two pitches, but had placed (got rid of) my #6 C4 in the previous pitch.
-If you brought the #6 and can hold off on placing it on the fourth pitch, it protects the start of this last pitch well.
-Work your way up the large crack (#6) into the awesome varnished roof, protect with a #5 or #4 C4 at the edge of the large roof and make a physical move out of it to the wall above.
+I considered combining these last two pitches, but had placed (got rid of) my #5 C4 in the previous pitch.
+If you brought the #5 and can hold off on placing it on the fourth pitch, it protects the start of this last pitch well and thus you could combine the pitches.
+I place little but the #5 on the last pitch.
+Work your way up the large crack into the awesome varnished roof, protect with a #5 C4 at the edge of the large roof, chimney out to the very edge, reach up for a hand jam above and right and make a physical move out of the chimney and onto the left wall above.
 Follow the nicely varnished corner to a fixed belay and ledge on the left wall.